c4s4/neon/doc/tasks.md

 - print: text to print (string).
 - color: text color (string).
+- noreturn: if set to true, do not print a newline at the end (bool, optional).

 Possible colors are black, red, green, yellow, blue, magenta, cyan and white.